-Formulas Used to Calo culate Percent of Students Suspended, Expell ed ; School-level Aggregation Percent of Students Suspended = Number of Students Suspended (unduplicated count) Cumulative Enrollment х 100 Percent of Students Expelled = Number of Students Expelled (unduplicated count) Cumulative Enrollment х 100 I District-level Aggregation Total Number of Students Suspended for All Schools in the District (unduplicated count) v 100 Percent of Students Suspended = Cumulative Enrollment for All Schools in the District - ^ 100 Domant of Students Expelled - Total Number of Students Expelled for All Schools in the District (unduplicated count) X 100 Percent of Students Expelled = Cumulative Enrollment for All Schools in the District 00
+Formulas Used to Cale culate Percent of Students Suspended, Expell ed School-level Aggregation Percent of Students Suspended = = Number of Students Suspended (unduplicated count) Cumulative Enrollment х 100 Percent of Students Expelled = Number of Students Expelled (unduplicated count) Cumulative Enrollment х 100 ] District-level Aggregation Total Number of Students Suspended for All Schools in the District (unduplicated count) v 100 Percent of Students Suspended = Cumulative Enrollment for All Schools in the District - ^ 100 Dans out of Students Function - Total Number of Students Expelled for All Schools in the District (unduplicated count) Y 100 Percent of Students Expelled = Cumulative Enrollment for All Schools in the District ^ .
+100

-Note: Because of school categorization, the numerator and denominator will vary.
+\Note: Because of school categorization, the numerator and denominator will vary.
 For example, Percent of Elementary Students Suspended = (Number of Elementary Students Suspended / Cumulative Elementary Student Enrollment) X 100.